 Ice Cream Bean Tree Care

 Harvest the beans as you need them.
 They don’t keep, so you’ll never need to do a large harvest.
-Trees grown in containers stay smaller than those grown in the ground, but produce fewer beans.
-The reduced harvest isn’t a problem for most people because they don’t harvest beans from the upper parts of the tree anyway.
+Trees grown in containers stay smaller than those grown in the ground, and they produce fewer beans.
+The reduced harvest isn’t a problem for most people because they don’t harvest beans from the hard-to-reach upper parts of the tree anyway.